probablypenera007/ats-challenge/README.md

 ## 4. Evaluation Criteria

 1. **Functionality & Usability**: Does the CV anonymization and reformatting work?
 Is the editor intuitive?
+Are AI suggestions clearly presented and useful?
-2. **Agentic AI**: Have you implemented a multi-step or agent-like process in at least one stage?
+2. **Agentic AI**: Have you implemented a multi-step or agent-like process in at least one stage, including the AI-powered editing?
 3. **Code Quality & Organization**: Is the code maintainable, readable, and structured well?
 4. **Testing & Documentation**: Do you have meaningful tests, and are setup/deployment instructions clear?
-5. **Styling & UX**: Are headings, bold text, and layout consistent with the modern design principles?
+5. **Styling & UX**: Are headings, bold text, and layout consistent with modern design principles?

 ---